WATER FILTRATION SOLUTIONS

 The current Massachusetts radon remediation action level is at 10,000 pCi/L (Pico curries per liter) in water.
 The radon must be removed from the water and it is recommended testing the air for Radon as well.
 It should be noted that New Hampshire requires action if radon is only at 2,000 pCi/L. Maine and Rhode Island actionable levels are at 4,000 pCi/L. For more information on radon see the link at Radon In Water Link.

 H2O Care is an established, Masschusetts based water filtration and testing firm, formed in 1989 with offices in Hudson & Middleton, MA.
-Articles published by the Company can be seen in Water Technology Magazine or linked through the website publications section at http://h2ocare.wpengine.com.
-You can reach us by email at email@example.com or by calling us at 978-777-8330.
+Articles published by the Company can be seen in Water Technology Magazines at http://h2ocare.com/pub.
+Contact us at firstname.lastname@example.org or 978-777-8330.